oracle-livelabs/goldengate/mysql-ggs/create/create.md

 5. Click **Next**.

-6. For Connection details, select **ADWDeployment**.
+6. For Deployment, select **ADWDeployment**.

-7. Under Network connectivity, select **Network connectivity via private endpoint**.

-8. For **Subnet**, select the subnet to which a private endpoint is created from the OCI GoldenGate service tenancy.

-9. For **Private IP address**, enter the private IP for the ADWDeployment.
+7. For Database username, enter `ggadmin`.

+8. Enter the database's password in the Password field.
+Take note of the password.

-10. Click **Create**.
+9. Click **Create**.

 11. After the connection is active, on its details page, under **Resources**, click **Assigned deployments**.